vanshnain-builds/Heart-Disease-Prediction/README.md

 B.Tech – Artificial Intelligence & Machine Learning

-Interested in Machine Learning, Artificial Intelligence, Data Science, and AI Engineering.
+KIET Group of Institutions

+Interests:

+* Artificial Intelligence
+* Machine Learning
+* Data Science
+* AI Engineering

 ---

-⭐ If you found this project helpful, consider giving it a star on GitHub!
+### ⭐ If you found this project useful, consider giving it a star on GitHub!